lucaschmider/SystemnaheProgrammierung/first-day/documentation.md

 #define LEDMode TRISBbits.RB0
 ```

-With the aliases beeing set I was able to set the pin mode and state quite simple just by allocating a 0 to `LEDMode`.
+With the aliases beeing set I was able to set the pin mode and state quite simple just by allocating a 0 to `LEDMode` and `LED`.

 ```c
 void main(void) {